-Based on the current projections of C. megacarpa impacted by the project and with consideration of the loss of 30% of the cycads (worst case scenario based on previous programs) the program will result in the addition of at least 1,118 individuals to the local population.
+Based on the current salvage projections of C. megacarpa by the project and with consideration of an estimated overall loss of 30% of the translocated cycads (worst case scenario based on previous programs) the proposed program will result in the addition of 4,320 individuals to the local population.
 An overview of the translocation program is provided in Table 1.
 This information will be further refined with consideration to additional avoidance measures currently being considered, the final design and the outcome of the direct count survey which will confirm the number of plants which can and cannot be salvaged form the Disturbance Footprint.
+These details will be provided in the final translocation plan for Cycas megacarpa.